 Thai Airways operates the route on limited frequency and often through ticketing partners.
 The carrier is rarely the cheapest or the most frequent.
 The reason to book Thai Airways on this lane is loyalty-program continuity from an international arrival into Bangkok the same day.

-Krabi limestone karst landscape the visual signature of the Krabi flight destinationPhotographer: Vyacheslav Argenberg.
+Krabi limestone karst landscape on the Andaman coastPhotographer: Vyacheslav Argenberg.
 Source: Wikimedia Commons.
 License: CC BY 4.0.

 Why Bangkok to Krabi beats Bangkok to Phuket then ferry